 Kalua pork (kah-loo-ah pork)

-What it is: Pulled pork, traditionally wrapped in ti leaves and steamed over hot rocks in an imu (underground oven).
+What it is: Pulled pork, traditionally steamed over hot rocks in an imu (underground oven) lined with banana leaves.
 More commonly, it’s found in Hawaii restaurants by roasting in a slow cooker with liquid smoke and spices, then shredding, or using an aboveground cooker.

 Where the term came from: Native Hawaiian.
 The word “kalua” literally translates to as “to bake in a ground oven.”